geewiz/fullstacksensei-website/livestream.md

 My streaming times are:

-* Tuesdays from 3:30pm GMT (16:30 CET, 10:30am Eastern Time)
-* Thursdays from 3:30pm GMT (16:30 CET, 10:30am Eastern Time)
+* Saturdays from 3:30pm GMT (16:30 CET, 10:30am Eastern Time)

 ## Recordings

 You can find recordings of my sessions, as well as other video content, on my [Youtube channel](https://www.youtube.com/channel/UCyYSXGM9OpT4VvoIcYQIYhA).
-Go ahead and subscribe!
+Go ahead and subscribe to get notified of new uploads!

 <script src="https://embed.twitch.tv/embed/v1.js"></script>
 <script type="text/javascript">